-Example 5.3 shows the MACRO-32 statements required to produce a \$MOUNT system service item to mount a volume set that contains two shadow sets.
+Example 5.3, "Item List to Create and Mount a Volume Set" shows the MACRO-32 statements required to produce a \$MOUNT system service item to mount a volume set that contains two shadow sets.

 Example 5.3.
 Item List to Create and Mount a Volume Set